mobie/mobie.github.io/tutorials/exploring_segmentations.md

 - **BlueWhiteRed** For numerical data - colour objects from blue (low value) to red (high value)
 - **Viridis** For numerical data - colour objects based on viridis colour scale.
 - **Glasbey** For categorical data - colour objects from Glasbey colour palette.
-- **A-R-G-B Column** Used for custom colour schemes - needs a particular column layout (see advanced tutorial)
+- **A-R-G-B Column** Used for custom colour schemes - needs a selected column where each entry is of the format A-R-G-B, specifying the colour for that row

 For the palettes designed for numerical data, a popup will appear allowing you to change the minimum and maximum values for the colour palette.
 This is useful if you want to focus on / see differences in a smaller range of values.